LiuYuancheng/ChatGPT_on_CTF/doc/testCases/library_hijacking.md

 ##### Test participants' challenge analysis

 Assume we have one participant who doesn't have any knowledge about library hijacking attack.
-Based on the question.
-He want to use ChatGPT to help he solve the problem.
+He wants to use ChatGPT to help him to solve the problem.
 Now he know three points based on the challenge question:

-1. The is a python file named try_it.py .
+1. The is an executable python program file named `try_it.py` .
-2. Some attack technology named  library hijacking attack.
+2. Some attack technology named "library hijacking attack".
 3. Need to switch to another user named John from current use.